-Data sources: The RESD provides an average conversion factor for translating kg of steam into GJ of energy.32 The combustion emission factors for natural gas, light and heavy fuel oil, diesel and wood waste are provided in Table 1 on page 8.
+Data sources: The RESD provides an average conversion factor for translating kg of steam into GJ of energy.35 The combustion emission factors for natural gas, light and heavy fuel oil, diesel and wood waste are provided in Table 1.

-System efficiencies can vary significantly depending on characteristics such as the age of the steam plant, distribution losses and operation and maintenance practices.
-Existing steam systems typically show average efficiencies of 65 to 75 percent.
-In the calculations below, a conservative system efficiency of 65 percent is assumed.
-However, PSOs are free to specify a higher system efficiency if they can provide verifiable, documented evidence in support of this efficiency from their steam supplier.
+The average efficiency of systems producing steam can vary significantly depending on characteristics such as the age of the steam plant, distribution losses and operation and maintenance practices.
+Existing systems typically show average efficiencies of 65 to 85 percent.
+In the calculations below, a conservative default system efficiency of 65 percent is assumed.
+However, organizations are free to specify a higher system efficiency if they can provide verifiable, documented evidence in support of this efficiency from their steam supplier.
+This documentation must be provided on an annual basis as system efficiencies will vary based on local climate, exposure, occupancy patterns, heating controls, insulation, and other factors.
+Documentation and questions should be sent to climateactionsecretariat@gov.bc.ca